Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: OTIS Data Analysis Results

-The purpose of the first part of the analysis is to investigate the robustness of the original analysis results with respect to the handling of missing major birth defect outcomes.
 The estimates of the parameters in \eqref{eq:yatetimeindcausalmodeliptw} and \eqref{eq:tatetimeindcausalmodeliptw} and their standard errors (SE) etc.~are presented in Table \ref{table:atetimeindresult}.
-From the table we see that the estimated $\beta_Y >0$ is consistent with the known ``terathanasia'' theory mentioned before.
+From the table we see that the estimated $\hat \beta_Y >0$ is consistent with the known ``terathanasia'' theory mentioned before.
 However, it has a very wide 95\% confidence interval (CI), which is perhaps not surprising as we only had two observed major birth defect outcome $Y_i$'s among the 27 SAB/stillbirth events.
-The results otherwise show that the drug has a significant effect in increasing major birth defects, with a causal odds ratio close to 3 which is consistent with the original analysis.
+The results otherwise show that the drug has a nonsignificant effect in increasing major birth defects, with a causal odds ratio less than 2.
 In addition, exposure to the drug has a negative albeit not significant effect on SAB/Stillbirth, reducing the hazard to less than half of the unexposed.

-Due to the little confidence we have in the estimated $\beta_Y$ as reflected in its wide CI, we further conduct a sensitivity analysis to examine the robustness of our conclusion about the ATE $\alpha_D$ with respect to the value of $\beta_Y$, which affects the probability of major birth defects among those with missing values.
-Following the theory of terathanasia, we restrict $\beta_Y$ to be non-negative, and vary it on the interval $[0, 5]$; note that 5 would be considered an extremely large log hazard ratio.
+Due to the little confidence we have in the estimated $\hat \beta_Y$ as reflected in its wide CI, we further conduct a sensitivity analysis to examine the robustness of our conclusion about the ATE $\alpha_D$ with respect to the value of $\beta_Y$, which affects the probability of major birth defects among those with missing values.
+Following the theory of terathanasia, we restrict $\beta_Y$ to be non-negative, and vary it on the interval $[0, 4]$; note that 4 would be considered an extremely large log hazard ratio.
 Figure \ref{fig:atetimeindpY} shows the posterior probabilities of major birth defect among the 27 subjects (ordered by their SAB event times) with missing values, which increase as $\beta_Y$ becomes larger.
-We also note that the probabilities of birth defect are generally higher for the subjects from the exposed group than the unexposed group.
+We also note that the probabilities of birth defect are generally higher for the subjects from the exposed group (triangles) than the unexposed group (circles).